teamed/technoparkcorp.com/_posts/process/scope/2014-08-08-requirement.md

   - software outsourcing
   - offshore development
   - distributed programming
-next: process/scope/matrix
+next_step: process/scope/matrix
 ---

 A Requirement is a type of contractual clause between the user and their system.
 A Requirement states exactly what each user can do with the system.
 It is important to note that a system will not perform any functions outside of those stated in the Requirements.

 There are Functional and Non-functional Requirements.
 A Functional Requirement answers the question "what should the system do", and a Non-functional Requirement provides an answer to "how will the system do this"?

 Functional Requirements respond when the user makes a 'Request', causing the system to create a 'Reply'.
 A 'Request' is a formal interaction between the user and system through one of its external interfaces.
 A 'Reply' is the term for how the system reacts after receiving a Request from the user.
 Functional Requirements are supported with Non-functional Requirements, which are supplementary specifications in a [SRS](/process/scope/srs).

 Examples of Functional Requirements and their supplementary specifications include the following: